 Xe’s fears were not to come true.
 The three best friends – or maybe just two of them – would find a way to see each other again soon.

-CHAPTER 2: A DOG AND HER CAT FRIENDS, STILL WITH NO PLOT HOUND
+CHAPTER 2: A DOG AND HER CAT FRIEND, STILL WITH NO PLOT HOUND

 Lucy: Xena, as your most excellent editor, I must nudge you to write the second part of your story.
 Your fans are waiting, and you don’t want to disappoint them.
 As for me, I need a nap.
 Why don’t you do that while I sleep?